-The hemispheric long wave pattern has remained stable in recent weeks.
+The hemispheric long wave pattern has been relatively fast moving in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of the Indian Ocean, Western Australia, eastern Australia, the southeast Pacific, and the Atlantic Ocean.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, the Indian Ocean, eastern Australia, the south Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 7 September to 11 September, 14 September to 18 September, and 24 September to 28 September.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 6 March to 10 March, 16 March to 20 March, and 25 March to 29 March.
 Rain events originating in the tropics and moving south are possible about 4 March to 8 March, and 12 March to 16 March.

-Over Western Australia the strongest cold fronts should occur about 5 September to 9 September, 9 September to 13 September, and 14 September to 18 September.
+Over Western Australia the strongest cold fronts should occur about 1 March to 5 March, 6 March to 10 March, and 16 March to 20 March.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.

 The future probability of rain in each district is estimated using output from the multi-model ensemble, combined with historical information about the difference between the model forecasts and observed rainfall.

 In this deterministic framework the skill of the forecast tends to decrease with time, however the forecasts are updated daily to provide the latest estimates of rainfall probability out to 28 days.

 Severe thunderstorms that ravaged the Hunter region and the Central Coast of New South Wales are over, the Bureau of Meteorology says, but Ausgrid and SES volunteers are still working to repair the damage.